harness/developer-hub/kb/platform/harness-platform-faqs.md

 Contributor Guidelines

-Before you add new content, please search for existing FAQs to avoid duplications.
+Before you add new content, search for existing FAQs to avoid duplications.

 Ensure that your contributions are organized according to the following categories: